supabase-community/gotrue-csharp/Documentation/Unity.md

 This is only necessary if you plan to support native Sign in with Apple.
 You can find instructions for installation [here](https://github.com/lupidan/apple-signin-unity).

+8. You should be able to start working with Supabase!

+For next steps, check out the [Desktop Clients](DesktopClients.md) documentation to see an example of setting up a Supabase manager.